gb-it/codejam-cap-nodejs/exercises/08/readme.md

 At the end of these steps you will have modified the `CatalogService` in such a way that books with a high stock value will be discounted (and for the sake of simplicity with this simple data model, the discount will be shown in the book's title).

-### 1. Create the outline of a custom logic handler
+### Step 1: Create the outline of a custom logic handler

 Custom logic for a given service definition is provided in a JavaScript file that shares the same base name as that definition file.
 For example, for a service definition file `my-service.cds` the custom logic should be placed in a file `my-service.js`.